htmfilho/htmfilho.github.io/_posts/2010/2010-02-26-creating-a-connection-pool-to-postgresql-on-glassfish-v3.md

 categories: database enterprise application open source
 ---

 I recently created a new connection pool to PostgreSQL on Glassfish and I would like to share the steps I followed with you.
-Obviously, you need <a href="http://www.postgresql.org/">PostgreSQL</a> and <a href="http://glassfish.dev.java.net/">Glassfish</a> installed on your machine and a database already created in PostgreSQL.
-If you didn’t configure your new PostgreSQL installation yet, follow the steps I described at this <a href="/2007/09/before-starting-to-work-with-postgresql.html">previous post</a> and come back here to continue with the connection pool.
+Obviously, you need [PostgreSQL](http://www.postgresql.org/) and [Glassfish](http://glassfish.dev.java.net/) installed on your machine and a database already created in PostgreSQL.
+If you didn’t configure your new PostgreSQL installation yet, follow the steps I described at this [previous post](/2007/09/before-starting-to-work-with-postgresql.html) and come back here to continue with the connection pool.
 The necessary steps are:

 1. We need the PostgreSQL JDBC Driver, since Glassfish and its deployed applications are writen in Java.
-Drivers are available for download at <a href="http://jdbc.postgresql.org/" target="_blank">http://jdbc.postgresql.org</a>.
+Drivers are available for download at http://jdbc.postgresql.org.
 For this experiment choose the JDBC4 driver.

 1. Download the driver file `postgresql-<version>.jdbc4.jar` and copy it to the diretory `[glassfish_home]/glassfish/domains/domain1/lib/`.